edomaru/codeigniter_easy_crud/README.md

 }
 ```

-- next, create directory in application/views based on controller class name. for example controller name 'users' so the direcoty name also named 'users'.
+3. next, create directory in application/views based on controller class name. for example controller name users so the direcoty name also named users.

-- Create file index.php on directory created in above explaination.
+4. Create file index.php on directory created in above explaination.
 In this file you can defined HTML table as example below.

 ```php
 <table class='table table-bordered table-striped'>
     <thead>